 Priority Allocation for First-Timers

-To help first-timer applicants buy their first home, the Housing & Development Board (HDB) reserves at least 85% of the public supply of 4-room or larger (and 70% of 2- to 3-room) Build-to-Order (BTO) flats in non-mature estates, as well as 95% of the public supply of BTO flats in mature estates and Sale of Balance (SBF) flats for these applicants.
+To help first-timer applicants buy their first home, the Housing & Development Board (HDB) reserves at least (i) 70% of 3-room and larger Build-to-Order (BTO) flats in non-mature estates, as well as (ii) 95% of the public supply of 3-room and larger BTO flats in mature estates and Sale of Balance (SBF) flats for these applicants.

 First-timers are also given more ballot chances compared to second-timer applicants.

 In addition, first-timers who have had two or more unsuccessful attempts in ballot exercises for BTO flats in non-mature estates will be given additional chances in subsequent BTO exercises in non-mature estates.

 Designed to help couples plan for their housing needs in advance, this scheme allows courting couples to apply for a new or resale HDB flat before officially registering their marriage.

 If you are planning to live with or near your parents for mutual care and support, you will be given more ballot chances compared to other public applicants.

 The Married Child Priority Scheme provides applicants who are applying for a flat, in either the same estate as or within a 2-km radius of their parents’ flat, 2 times as many ballot chances as other public applicants.
 Applicants applying to stay together under one roof with their parents will be given 3 times as many chances.

 In other words, as a first-timer applicant, you will be given 4 ballot chances for opting to stay near your parents, and 6 ballot chances for staying together with them.

 Third Child Priority Scheme